This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a large saute pan heat the oil over medium heat.
+- Heat the olive oil in a large saute pan over medium heat.

-- Add the garbanzo beans and chicken to the sauce mixture and stir to coat.
+- Add the drained garbanzo beans and chicken thighs, stirring well to coat everything in the sauce.

 I get so frustrated planning weekly meals, but since my friend introduced me to your site, my weeks have been a bit easier.
 I am looking forward to seeing recipes that line up with seasonal cooking since I live in an area where fresh food isn’t always available.
 Thanks for making life healthy for so many of us.